Gal Oya National Park and Senanayake Samudraya (ගල්ඔය ජාතික වනෝද්යානය)

 Main attractionLarge herds of elephants and Birds

-Gal Oya National Park lies south-east of the country in the eastern and uva provinces.
-This park was established to protect the catchments area of the Senanayake Samudraya (lake).
+Gal Oya National Park lies south-east of the country in the Monaragala District of Uva province.
+This park was established to protect the catchment area of the Senanayake Samudraya (lake).
 This reservoir was created by damming the Gal Oya River at Inginiyagala, from which the name of the park is derived.
-This reservoir covers 78 sq. kilometers in extent and was named after the first priminister of the country after independence and the instigator of this project.
-This park was closed to the public for the last two decades due to the Tamil terrorist activates but now is open to the public.
+This reservoir covers 78 sq. kilometres in extent and was named after the first prime minister of the country after independence and the instigator of this project.
+This park was closed to the public for the last two decades due to Tamil terrorist activities but now is open to the public.

 In addition to the national park, three sanctuaries were declared to protect the catchment area of this tank.
 They are